Follpvosten/cheese/README.md

 The file `textures/cheese_cheese_lump.png` is licensed under the CC-BY-SA 4.0 and was created by [Zughy](https://github.com/Zughy).
 Thanks!

-All other files in the textures folder are created by me and CC0 licensed.
-If anyone is crazy enough to want to use that \*beep\* for some reason, then please do so, but don't credit me.
+All other files in the textures folder are derivatives of Zughy's cheese slice and created by me; since they're derivatives, they're also licensed CC BY-SA 4.0.